Women in maintenance: Let’s close the talent gap

 Another often overlooked area is the aspect of appropriate personal protective equipment (PPE) for women.

-Fortunately, significant progress has been made in this area, with brands like Blaklader now offering maternity safety wear for many many years.
+Fortunately, significant progress has been made in this area, with brands like Blaklader now offering maternity safety wear for many years.

 5. Get them interested at a young age